About the Camperstop Europe motorhome guide book

 What are Camperstops, Aires, Camperplaats, Aires de Services, Stellplatze, Aree did Sosta, Bobils and Area de Servico para Autocaravanas?

-Camperstops are special places for motorhomes and campervans to stay overnight.
+Camperstops are special places for motorhomes and campervans to park overnight.
 British motorhomers call camperstops motorhome stopovers or motorhome Aires, but every country has its own name.
 Camperstops are called Aires de Service in France and Belgium, Camperplaats in the Netherlands, Stellplatze in Germany, Austria and Switzerland, Aree di Sosta in Italy, Bobils in Norway, and Area de Servico para Autocaravanas in Spain and Portugal, but are also known as camper stops across Europe.
 Camperstops range from town car parks to very remote spots, beachside locations and vineyards, but all provide overnight parking exclusively for motorhomes and campervans.
-Camper-stops (motorhome Aires) are places exclusively for motorhomes and campervans, normally caravans and fifth wheel caravans are excluded.
+Camperstops (motorhome Aires) are places exclusively for motorhomes and campervans, normally caravans and fifth wheel caravans are excluded.
 Aires provide overnight parking and servicing, often for free.
 Motorhome Aires can be in idyllic locations, nestled in quaint hamlets or in the suburbs of capital cities.
-Many camper-stops supply drinking water, waste, grey water disposal and motorhome toilet cassette emptying points, some stopovers even have free electric.
+Many motorhome Aires supply drinking water, waste (grey) water disposal and motorhome toilet cassette emptying points, some stopovers even have free electric.